Google Analytics

 fish, salamander, turtle, chick, pig, calf, rabbit and human.

-Professor Clarke stood at the blackboard with assured elegance.
-It was not just the beauty of his layout and lettering, it was the poise of his whole demeanor.
-Arm outstretched, extending exactly the right proportions of wrist and cuff beyond suit sleeve, he grasped the chalk delicately between thumb and forefinger, and with an economy of effort, calmly progressed through his lecture.
-What a privilege to be in the presence of such a highly esteemed international reputation.
+Professor Clarke glowed with assured elegance.
+It was not only the beauty of his layout and lettering, it was his whole demeanour.
+With just the right proportion of wrist and cuff beyond suit sleeve, he grasped the chalk delicately between forefinger and thumb, and proceeded through the lecture with scholarly sophistication.
+What a privilege to be taught by someone whose work was so well-known and highly regarded throughout the world.
+We were rather in awe of him.

 He was talking about pre-natal and neo-natal human development: physical and mental growth before and around birth.
 He concluded with a short quotation.
-None of us quite caught it.
+None of us quite caught it, but we felt too stupid to ask.
 He said something like: “Antigen capital file genre.”

 The point is, as became clear when we later learned about how we acquire the power of speech and language, if we don’t understand something, if we cannot make sense of how the words fit together, we find it difficult to say.
 Think of the novelty song Mairzy dotes and dozy dotes and liddle lamzy divey.